This is your At Home CrossFit Gym Buyers Guide. AKA the holy bible of At Home CrossFit Gym Buyers Guide’s. If you disagree… bring it!

 At Home CrossFit Gym Phase 3

-Cost $2800 – much, much more depending on rig/rack size (not including tax or shipping)
+Cost $2800 – and possibly much, much more depending on rig/rack size (not including tax or shipping)

 The rig/rack system you’ll have to setup based on your gym size and setup you’re looking for, but if you need any advice, just hit me up.
 This is fun stuff!